huguesrichard/Allopipe/README.md

 >*If you are on Windows, you can follow this [tutorial](https://medium.com/@kevinmarkvi/how-to-add-executables-to-your-path-in-windows-5ffa4ce61a53) to add VEP to your PATH.*
 >
 >For complete insights on VEP, see [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html)

+>  - To use the web interface, follow this [link](https://www.ensembl.org/Tools/VEP).

 Run the following command to annotate you VCF file(s) with VEP.\
 **All specified options are mandatory, with the exception of the assembly if you only downloaded one cache file.**